Rose-Hulman-ECE-Junior-Design/junior-design-project-sec01-team07-bglr/README.md

 python3 ControllerGUI.py

-You should see the following
+You should see something like the following line printed to the Command Terminal if everything connected properly.

-Connected to port COM8 at 115200 baud.
+Connected to port COM9 at 115200 baud.

 ### Arduino installation
 -	Go to the [Arduino website](https://www.arduino.cc/en/software/) and select Download Options > Windows 10+ or appropriate operating system